-- One Object per line. - All Objects (except for a Data Center) list another valid object as a parent. - All Objects have a unique "key" for their type. - The CSV file has a maximum length of 2500 lines (objects). - Within a single CSV file, object order is not important.
-All objects are processed at the same time.
+- One Object per line. - All Objects except for a Data Center list another valid object as a parent. - All Objects have a unique key for their type. - Within a single CSV file, object order is not important.
+All objects are processed at the same time. - The CSV file has a maximum length of 2500 lines, meaning a maximum of 2500 objects can be imported at one time.
+See Importing More than 2500 Objects (on page 129) for details on importing multiple files.
+Object order and import order are important in this case.